 Complying with the 32 million passenger cap at Dublin Airport will cost the Irish economy half a billion euro in tourist revenue in 2025, DAA boss Kenny Jacobs has warned, the Sunday Business Post reports.
 The chief executive of the airport operator also signalled the cap could put up to 1,000 aviation jobs at risk next year.

-Mr Jacobs said such a restriction will represent a “large dent” in tourism spending in Ireland as there will be one million fewer passengers next year travelling through the airport.
-He said about 300,000 of these will tourists who on average spend €1,750 and as a result the 2025 reduction in passengers will take more than €500 million tourism spend out of the economy.
+Mr Jacobs said such a restriction would represent a “large dent” in tourism spending in Ireland as there would be one million fewer passengers next year travelling through the airport.
+He said about 300,000 of these would be tourists who on average spend €1,750 and, as a result, the 2025 reduction in passengers would take more than €500 million tourism spend out of the economy.

 Tax breaks and business supports

-Removing the USC surcharge for self-employed, reducing capital gains tax and reinstating a full defence minister are among the options being considered by Fine Gael for inclusion in their forthcoming manifesto, the Sunday Business Post reported.
+Removing the USC surcharge for self-employed, reducing capital gains tax and reinstating a full minister for defence are among the options being considered by Fine Gael for inclusion in their forthcoming manifesto, the Sunday Business Post reported.

 It is clear from the document, the party is seeking to position itself as a pro-enterprise lower tax party on the side of aspirant homeowners.